NathanCastle/BootShellCredentialProvider/README.md

 Prerequisites:

 - VcXsrv must be installed.
 This is a free Xming alternative that happens to be more stable and featured.
 It is available on chocolatey, otherwise: https://sourceforge.net/projects/vcxsrv/
+- The Microsoft Visual C++ Redistributable for Visual Studio 2017 must be be installed.
+Available [here](https://www.visualstudio.com/downloads/?q=redistributable)
 - Windows Subsystem for Linux, including the bash environment, is installed and working
 - You have some sense of which Linux DEs you'd like to explore and have installed them through WSL.
 See [here](https://github.com/NathanCastle/BootShellCredentialProvider/blob/master/BSCP/Configurator/wsl_setup.sh) for inspiration/a runnable script to do it for you.
 Note: doing everything in that file *should* work, but will take a long time regardless.